 Chile’s producer price inflation eased to 24.9 percent in March of 2022 from 28.8 percent in the prior month, pointing to the slowest rise in producer prices in twelve months.
 Inflationary pressures softened sharply in the mining sector (29.2 percent vs 36.5 percent in February), reflecting a significant moderation in prices in copper extraction and transformation.
 Also, upward pressure eased slightly in the manufacturing sector (23.2 percent vs 23.6 percent).
 In contrast, charges for electricity, water, and gas supply rose at a faster pace (5.5 percent vs 4.8 percent).
 On a monthly basis, producer prices advanced 1.0 percent, slowing from a 2.5 percent gain in the previous month. source: National Institute of Statistics, Chile

 Producer Prices Change in Chile averaged 2.80 percent from 1991 until 2022, reaching an all time high of 38.90 percent in January of 2010 and a record low of -13.21 percent in July of 2012.
 This page provides - Chile Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Chile Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Producer Prices Change in Chile is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Chile to stand at 4.40 in 12 months time.
-In the long-term, the Chile Producer Prices Change is projected to trend around 7.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Chile is expected to be 19.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Chile Producer Prices Change is projected to trend around 6.50 percent in 2023, according to our econometric models.